An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Generalizations and applications

 To illustrate the procedure outlined above using an astrophysically relevant example, let us consider the force-free magnetic field

-whose field lines form helical screw-like spirals of constant axial radius and constant thread lead $2\pi$.
-To make this example more interesting, we reduce its symmetry by rotating it by $90^\circ$ around the $y$-axis such that the $x$-axis becomes the new axis of symmetry, displace this axis of symmetry from $(y,z)=(0,0)$ to $(y_\mathrm{c},z_\mathrm{c})$, and then re-express it in cylindrical coordinates.
+which has been used as a simple model for solar or interplanetary flux tubes \citep[e.g.,][]{Gold_Hoyle:1960,Kleimann_Hornig:2001,Aschwanden:2019}.
+Its field lines form helical spirals of constant axial radius and constant thread lead $2\pi$.
+To make this example field more interesting, we reduce its symmetry by first rotating it by $90^\circ$ about the $y$-axis such that the $x$-axis becomes the new axis of symmetry, and then displace this axis of symmetry from $(y,z)=(0,0)$ to $(y_\mathrm{c},z_\mathrm{c})$.
 The result reads

-The application of Equations~(\ref{eq:Bphi_trafo}), (\ref{eq:Brho_explicit}), and (\ref{eq:Bz_explicit}) to this base field then leads to the explicit form of the distorted field (not shown here for brevity).
-Figure~\ref{fig:cool_render} presents a comparison of the original and the distorted field.
+Applying Equations~(\ref{eq:Bphi_trafo}), (\ref{eq:Brho_explicit}), and (\ref{eq:Bz_explicit}) to this undistorted field then leads to the explicit form of the distorted field (not shown here for brevity).
+A comparison of these two fields can be found in Figure~\ref{fig:cool_render}.
 In an astrophysical application, we might imagine the paraboloid to represent, for instance, a planetary magnetopause, while the sample field (\ref{eq:sample_field}) could model a solar/stellar magnetic flux tube that is incident upon the magnetosphere.

-In such a situation, the travel-time interpretation of $-\betaren$ allows the deformed magnetic field to be interpreted in two distinct ways: \begin{enumerate} \item According to the interpretation used in the previous derivation, one may simply compare an undisturbed field to a version of itself disturbed by the presence of the (in this case) parabolic obstacle. \item Alternatively, since these fields are frozen into a stationary flow field, the situation can be viewed as a time-dependent advection in this flow.
+In such a situation, the travel-time interpretation of $-\betaren$ allows the deformed magnetic field to be viewed in two distinct ways: \begin{enumerate} \item According to the interpretation used in the derivation presented in Section~\ref{sec:general_b}, one may simply compare an undisturbed field to a version of itself that is disturbed by the presence of the (in this case) parabolic obstacle. \item Since these fields are frozen into a stationary flow field, the situation can alternatively be viewed as a time-dependent advection in this flow.
 Therein, the undistorted field, which is advected in the homogeneous flow $\vec{u}_\mathrm{bg} = -\vec{e}_z$, satisfies

-and can in principle be traced to a time-dependent boundary condition at $z\rightarrow +\infty$. \end{enumerate} This property carries over to the distorted version of said fields, an idea which is also illustrated in the example of Figure~\ref{fig:cool_render} showing three instances of the same flux rope at consecutive times (or, alternatively, a sequence of distinct, vertically displaced flux ropes at a single moment of time). \\
+and can thus be traced back to a time-dependent boundary condition at $z\rightarrow +\infty$.
+This property carries over to the distorted version of said field. \end{enumerate} As an illustration, Figure~\ref{fig:cool_render} shows three instances of the same flux rope at consecutive, uniformly spaced times (or, alternatively, a sequence of distinct, vertically displaced flux ropes at a single moment of time). \\